 Welcome to Peacock Class!

-Our class teacher is Mrs Seward and our Teaching Assistant is Mrs Harwood.
+Our class teacher is Mrs Seward and our Teaching Assistants is Mrs J Brown

 The children will be encouraged to become enthusiastic and inquisitive learners, developing a wide range of skills and techniques through a range of classroom tasks and activities.

 ...and here's some things Year 3 have done in previous years

 On Friday 7th July Year Three spent an exciting and adventurous day at Bewilderwood.
 It was a long journey but worth every minute.
 On arrival we had a boat ride to the play area and whilst on the boat we were told the story of Bewilderwood.